IN THE BEGINNING

-In 1997, Adam moved from Chicago to Los Angeles.
+In 1997, Adam moved to Los Angeles.
 He landed an agent and began booking roles in series such as EARLY EDITION (his first major booking which ironically brought him back to Chicago for filming), BUFFY, THE VAMPIRE SLAYER, SCRUBS and PARTY DOWN among others.
 He had recurring roles on the second season of VERONICA MARS, and in the Showtime series LOOK, written and directed by long-time friend (and fellow Academy alum) Adam Rifkin.
 Other film credits include the film version of Rifkin's LOOK and Rifkin's DENIAL (aka SOMETHING ABOUT SEX); David Mamet's HOMICIDE; and the late Curtis Hanson's LUCKY YOU.
-Adam is also a voice actor who has been heard in radio commercials, on animated series and in feature films including HOUSE OF WAX (as the “voice” of killer ‘Vincent’), Sylvester Stallone’s D-TOX (aka EYE SEE YOU), and in Gus Van Sant’s Academy Award winning GOOD WILL HUNTING.
+Also a voice actor, Adam has been heard in radio commercials, on animated series and in feature films including HOUSE OF WAX (as the “voice” of killer ‘Vincent’), Sylvester Stallone’s D-TOX (aka EYE SEE YOU), and in Gus Van Sant’s Academy Award-winning GOOD WILL HUNTING.

-Adam was a founding member of LA’s award winning, critically acclaimed Sacred Fools Theatre Company (est. 1997) where he acted in, directed and/or produced several hit shows.
-Currently he serves on their Board of Directors.
+Adam was a founding member of L.A.’s award-winning, critically acclaimed Sacred Fools Theatre Company (est. 1997) where he acted in, directed and/or produced several hit shows and serves on their Board of Directors.